2024.2004.0

 Context

 Global urbanisation is progressing rapidly.
-According to United Nations estimates, the urban population will more than double by 2050 and almost 7 out of 10 people will live in cities.
+According to United Nations estimates, the urban population will more than double by 2050.
+Almost 7 out of 10 people will live in cities.

-In order to accommodate and provide for all city residents, 60 per cent of the infrastructure still needs to be built.
-The energy and resource consumption associated with this would generate around three quarters of the global greenhouse gas emissions permitted under the Paris Agreement.
+To accommodate and provide for all urban residents, 60 per cent of the infrastructure still needs to be built.
+This results in high energy and resource consumption as well as greenhouse gas emissions.

 However, cities also hold the potential to overcome these challenges.
-Even small changes can have a big impact and reach many people at the same time.
+Even small changes in cities can have a big impact and reach many people at the same time.
+For example, cities could reduce greenhouse gases from buildings, transportation, infrastructure, and waste worldwide by around 90 per cent by 2050 using technologies and measures that are already available today.

 Objective

-German development cooperation promotes socially equitable, climate-friendly and resilient urban development - especially in rapidly growing small and medium-sized cities.
+German development cooperation promotes socially equitable, climate-neutral and resilient urban development - especially in rapidly growing small and medium-sized cities.

 Approach